 - Agrarian Theology for an Urban World

 - Restorative Justice, Prison Ministry, and the Church

 - Feminist Theology: Globalization

-The Divinity School also offers two certificates related to the fields of justice and reconciliation.
+The Divinity School also offers several certificates related to the fields of justice and reconciliation.
 These certificates can be earned alongside a degree: